Common Names

 Case report

-Subarachnoid hemorrhage: In a 53-year-old woman following use of an herbal supplement containing red clover, dong quai, and Siberian ginseng for hot flashes associated with perimenopause.
+Subarachnoid hemorrhage: In a 53-year-old woman after using an herbal supplement containing red clover, dong quai, and Siberian ginseng for perimenopausal hot flashes.
 Symptoms resolved after supplement discontinuation (19).

 Herb-Drug Interactions